betajippity/betajippity.github.io/_posts/2021-07-31-porting-takua-to-arm-pt2.md

 **Conclusion to Part 2**

-There's really no way to understate what a colossal achievement Apple's M1 processor; compared with almost every modern x86-64 processor in its class, it achieves significantly more performance for much less cost and much less energy.
+There's really no way to understate what a colossal achievement Apple's M1 processor is; compared with almost every modern x86-64 processor in its class, it achieves significantly more performance for much less cost and much less energy.
 The even more amazing thing to think about is that the M1 is Apple's _low end_ Mac processor and likely will be the slowest arm64 chip to ever power a shipping Mac (the A12Z powering the DTK is slower, but the DTK is not a shipping consumer device); future Apple Silicon chips will only be even faster.
 Combined with other extremely impressive high-performance arm64 chips such as Fujistu's A64FX supercomputer CPU, NVIDIA's upcoming Grace GPU, Ampere's monster 80-core Altra CPU, and Amazon's Graviton2 CPU used in AWS, I think the future for high-end arm64 looks very bright.